gem5/website/_pages/documentation/general_docs/fullsystem/disks.md

 WantedBy=default.target
 ```

-Enable the gem5 service and disable the ttyS0 service.
+Enable the gem5 service and **disable the ttyS0 service**.
+If your disk boots up to a login prompt, it might be caused by not disabling the ttyS0 service.

 ```
 systemctl enable gem5.service